by Bill Lewis II

 - Perception of the suspect’s mental or psychiatric history based on specific actions

-- The availability and proximity to weapons
+- The availability and proximity to weapons, and any prior history related to weapon possession and/or use

 - Environmental factors